 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 In preparation for return-to-play decisions as the fall sports season approaches, Dr. Emery sat down with Tamanna Singh, MD, his fellow Co-Director of the Sports Cardiology Center, to discuss the document and related issues in an episode of Cleveland Clinic’s Cardiac Consult podcast.
-To listen to the seven-minute podcast (“COVID-19 and Athletes: Return-to-Play Recommendations”) now, click the podcast player below.
-Or read on for an edited transcript of key portions of the discussion.
+Read on for an edited transcript of key portions of the discussion.

 Dr. Singh: Dr. Emery, can you share some essentials about the new ACC-endorsed statement on return to play after COVID-19 infection?